mikhail-nikolskiy/opencv-wiki/Coding_Style_Guide.md

 In 2.4 we introduced new "proxy" datatypes in OpenCV to support multiple array types simultaneously.
 For example, in some cases it is more convenient to represent a point set as `vector<Point3f>`, in other cases - as a matrix.
 In some cases it is more convenient to store homography matrix as `Mat`, in other - as `Matx33f`.
 If a parameter of your function has type `Mat`, `Matx<>`, `vector<Point...>`, `vector<Mat>` or `vector<vector<Point...>>`, please consider using `InputArray`, `OutputArray` and other wrapping types.

 -   `InputArray` - used for input arrays; you can only read from the arrays and do not modify or reallocate them.
 For example, parameter of `cv::determinant()` function is `InputArray`.
 -   `InputOutputArray` - used for both input/output arrays, i.e. arrays which are modified inside the functions.
-For example, in all drawing functions, like `cv::line` and `cv::drawContours` accept the image as a `InputOutputArray` type.
+For example, all the drawing functions, such as `cv::line`, `cv::drawContours` etc. accept the image as a `InputOutputArray` type.
 -   `OutputArray` - used for output arrays.
 The function can not assume that the array has the proper size and type, or that its content is somehow initialized.
 Instead, it should call `OutputArray::create()` method to allocate required data buffer if needed.
 You can also call `create()` on input/output arrays, but normally you do not have to.

 These types are called proxy classes because they are not real arrays.
 They just store pointers to the actual arrays and the "kind" of array (`Mat`, `Matx`, `vector<>` etc.).
 So when you see some function that takes such a parameter, it means that it can take `Mat`, `Matx` or `vector<>`.
 Since those Array types are proxy classes, you **should not** declare local variables of those types unless you are an expert in C++ and know exactly what you are doing.